Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 ---

+### Step 3.5: CRITICAL - Verify Google Maps Platform APIs

+Many app features depend on Google Maps services.
+An incorrect API key or disabled services will cause features like route planning to fail.

+1.  **Go to the [Google Cloud APIs & Services Dashboard](https://console.cloud.google.com/apis/dashboard) for your `kamperhub-s4hc2` project.**

+2. Click **"Enable APIs and Services"** at the top.
+You will search for and enable the following three APIs one by one if they are not already enabled.

+3.  **Search for and Enable "Maps JavaScript API"**:
+    *   This is required to display maps in the browser.
+    *   If it's not enabled, click **"Enable"**.

+4.  **Search for and Enable "Places API"**:
+    *   This is required for the address autocomplete search boxes.
+    *   If it's not enabled, click **"Enable"**.

+5.  **Search for and Enable "Routes API"**:
+    *   **This is CRITICAL for the Trip Planner.** It is required for calculating driving directions, distance, duration, and height-aware routing.
+    *   If this is not enabled, the Trip Planner will fail with an error.
+Click **"Enable"**.

+6.  **Verify your API Key Permissions**:
+    *   Go back to the [Credentials page](https://console.cloud.google.com/apis/credentials).
+    *   Find the key you are using for `GOOGLE_API_KEY` (the one **without** HTTP referrer restrictions).
+    *   Click its name to see its details.
+    *   Under **"API restrictions"**, ensure it has permission to use the "Routes API".
+If it's unrestricted, that's fine.
+If it's restricted, you must explicitly add "Routes API" to its list of allowed APIs.

+---

 ### Step 4: CRITICAL - Verify Your Local Development Server Setup

 After populating `.env.local`, you **MUST** restart your local development server.
 The server only reads this file when it first starts.